judithyueli/mexBBFMM2D/README.md

 outputfile = 'case1';
 ```

+Run compilemex.m.
 The code will compile and will create a function with the name `case1.mexmaci64` (the name will change depending on computer architecture).

 NOTE!!
-This step should be performed every time the kernel Q is changed (because the mex file should be recompiled)
+This step should be performed every time the kernel Q is changed (because the mex file should be recompiled).

 ####Step 3: Run example